yuya-isaka/HPU/README.md

 <ins>**WORK IN PROGRESS**</ins>

-I am currently expanding the documentation and providing more comprehensive instructions on the use of the HPU and its associated codes.
+I am currently working on documenting how to use the HPU and its associated code.

-If you find value in the HPU that I've developed, your star would mean a lot to me.
-Each star is a source of encouragement, motivating me to continue developing this project!
+Think the HPU is cool?
+Go ahead and give it a star~!

 ## 🐜 Upcoming HPU Announcement

-I am developing a new platform that has a different architecture from this repository.
+Working on something new that's a bit different from what's in this repo.
-The new HDC platform under development is an extension based on a Coarse-Grained Reconfigurable Array (CGRA).
+The upcoming HDC platform I'm building is an expansion that's based on Coarse-Grained Reconfigurable Array (CGRA).